 What is the point of a website?
-To sell products and services, to tell the world what your business does and who your team are, to communicate company news, to engage with potential and existing clients – all of these are important but you can do more, especially in times of crisis or at pivotal moments.
+To sell products and services?
+To tell the world what your business does and who your team are?
+To communicate company news?
+To engage with potential and existing clients?
+All of these are important but you can do more, especially in times of crisis or at pivotal moments.

 When the pandemic hit, businesses across the world utilised their websites to send out clear messages of support to their customers.
 It was the perfect place to display not only a company’s measures and procedures in response to government guidelines but also to reach out to clients in incredibly worrying and challenging times.
 With the entire nation suddenly in lockdown and working from home, websites took on a whole new level of importance.
 Without the ability to meet anyone in person, business websites truly became the face of the company.
 Acting fast, many communicated their company’s individual response to the crisis and their pledge to help their customers via their websites.

 A vehicle to help clients and candidates

 Like many, we published a statement on Wave’s website to keep clients informed of our immediate response and of possible contingency plans.
 It was important to share the ways in which business might change, as well as to reassure and offer support.
 We wanted to extend a helping hand to clients.
 It was important to us to let them know that we were there to help where we could.
 To tie in with this we also wrote blog articles with the aim of helping our clients and candidates through the difficult times they were immediately facing and advising on what they could do to prepare for the future.

 Make your D&I policy clear

 Coronavirus isn’t the only event to rock the world in recent months.
 The death of George Floyd earlier in the year and the subsequent global protests, fuelling the Black Lives Matter movement, catapulted the fight for equal opportunities for all into the headlines.